webpack/webpack.js.org/content/how-to/migrating.md

 ---
-title: How to Upgrade from Webpack 1?
+title: Migrating from v1 to v2
+sort: 13
 contributors:
   - sokra
   - jhnns